 A normal Linux user generally posses a vocabulary of roughly 50-60 commands to carry out their day-to-day task.
 Linux commands and their switches remains the most valuable treasure for a Linux-user, Shell-script programmer and Administrator.
 There are some Linux Commands which are lesser Known, yet very useful and handy irrespective of the fact whether you are a Novice or an Advanced User.
 This very article aims at throwing light on some of the lesser known Linux commands which surely will help you to handle your Desktop/Server more efficiently.
 1. sudo !!
 Running the command without specifying sudo command will give you permission denied error. . $ sudo !!
 2. python command The below command generates a simple web page over HTTP for the directory structure tree and can be accessed at port 8000 in browser till interrupt signal is sent. # python -m SimpleHTTPServer 3. mtr Command Most of us are familiar with ping and traceroute.
+4.

 When we work as a team.
 Scripting Languages: PHP, Perl, Python, Ruby - Hyperpolyglot.
-A side-by-side reference sheet sheet one: grammar and invocation | variables and expressions | arithmetic and logic | strings | regexes | dates and time | resizable arrays | dictionaries | functions | execution control | exceptions | concurrency sheet two: file handles | files | file formats | directories | processes and environment | option parsing | libraries and namespaces | objects | polymorphism | reflection | net and web | gui | unit tests | debugging and profiling | java interop sheet two: file handles | files | directories | processes and environment | option parsing | libraries and namespaces | objects | polymorphism | reflection | net and web | gui | unit tests | debugging and profiling | deployment versions used The versions used for testing code in the reference sheet. show version How to get the version.
+A side-by-side reference sheet sheet one: version | grammar and execution | variables and expressions | arithmetic and logic | strings | regexes | dates and time | resizable arrays | dictionaries | functions | execution control | exceptions | concurrency sheet two: streams | files | file formats | directories | processes and environment | option parsing | libraries and namespaces | objects | inheritance and polymorphism | reflection | net and web | gui | unit tests | debugging and profiling | java interop sheet two: streams | files | directories | processes and environment | option parsing | libraries and namespaces | objects | inheritance and polymorphism | reflection | net and web | gui | unit tests | debugging and profiling | deployment version used The versions used for testing code in the reference sheet. show version How to get the version.

 Lost Programming Skills.
 August 05, 2011, 8:30 AM — Back to basicsThis still comes back to the basic guideline: 'learn your fundamentals.'
 You don't need to learn them all (designing CPU instruction sets??)

 , but you do need to know the primary layers you interact with.
 Scripting - Windows Automation.
 Free Programming and Computer Science Books.
 Python.
 10 Puzzle Websites to Sharpen Your Programming Skills.
 By Ben Dowling Solving programming puzzles is a fun way to develop your logical and problem solving abilities.